 Simple enough.
 Just needs practice.
 Harry turned the next clump of bile-plastered pages until he found another legible paragraph.
 The shield charm is a heavily intent based ward, adapted from basic hex deflection into a more practical defence.
 As such it can only be penetrated by spells cast with stronger intent and focus.
 The ultimate example of which is the Killing Curse that has such a potent level of intent it cannot be shielded against.

 ‘A shame there’s not much of this book left.’
 He squinted at the tattered cover, but found no sign of either title or author.
 ‘It’s quite good.’

-He pored over the few legible pages, munching on toast, and practicing the wand motions for the stunning spell.
+He pored over the few legible pages, munching on toast, and practising the wand motions for the stunning spell.

 The bottom dropped out of his stomach.
 I missed something important.
 His heart sank.
 Which usually means something has gone unexpectedly, horribly wrong.

 ‘Good book, Harry?’
 Professor Dumbledore called from beside the goblet.

 He nodded and a titter of laughter rippled round the room.

 Harry’s gut knotted itself into a tangle.
 What the hell is happening?

 Professor Dumbledore gestured toward the small door at the end of the hall.
 ‘Would you mind joining the others, Harry?’